Esri/arcgis-maps-sdk-java-samples/README.md

 ## Run the samples
 Once the samples have been forked/cloned locally to your machine you need to add the following from the SDK download to the sample project you forked/cloned.

-- Copy the contents of **JavaSDK100.0.0/ArcGISRuntime100.0.0/** to the root of your samples project on disk, e.g. /[clone-dir]/arcgis-runtime-samples-java/.
+- Copy the contents of **JavaSDK100.0.0/ArcGISRuntime100.0.0/** to the root of your samples repo on disk, e.g. /[clone-dir]/arcgis-runtime-samples-java/.
-- Copy the SDK jar file from **JavaSDK100.0.0/sdk/jars/ArcGISRuntime_Java.jar** to the **libs/** folder in the root of your sample project.
+- Copy the SDK jar file from **JavaSDK100.0.0/sdk/jars/ArcGISRuntime_Java.jar** to the **libs/** folder in the root of your sample repo.
 You will need to create the **libs/** folder, e.g. /[clone-dir]/arcgis-runtime-samples-java/libs/.

 Your project structure should look like the following underneath the root project folder, **arcgis-runtime-samples-java**: